Cur Non Travel Wine Glass Logo Icon

 Now I want to take the show on the road in a way that is respectful of the environment, totally unique, and from time to time, spontaneous.
 I want to gather people looking to put a few new stamps in their passports, connect us to like-minded people doing unique and interesting things, and in the process, smudge the line between work and pleasure.

-Who’s ready to ditch their car, hop on. train, and be a 21st century gastronomade with me?
+Who’s ready to be a 21st century gastronomade with me?

 Why Cur non?